 Note, however, that recovery does not sleep after every donor

 connection attempt.
-As the joining server is connecting to
+As the server joining the group is

-different servers and not to the same one over and over again,
+connecting to different servers and not to the same one over and

-it can assume that the problem that affects server A does not
+over again, it can assume that the problem that affects server A

-affect server B. As such, recovery suspends only when it has
+does not affect server B. As such, recovery suspends only when

-gone through all the possible donors.
-Once the joining server
+it has gone through all the possible donors.
+Once the server